prisma/prisma1/docs/01-Getting-Started/01-React/01-Apollo.md

 </Instruction>

 You service is now deployed and available via the HTTP endpoints that were printed in the output of the command!
-The `Post` type is added to your data model and the corresponding CRUD operations are generated and exposed by the GraphQL API.
+The `Post` type is added to your data model and the corresponding CRUD operations are generated and exposed by the [GraphQL API](!alias-abogasd0go).

+Notice that this command also created the _local_ [`.graphcoolrc`](!alias-zoug8seen4) inside the current directory.
+It's used to manage your _deployment targets_.

 <Instruction>